Last updated

 As a state or local government, it is important to keep your constituents informed with clear, direct information and instructions in this rapidly changing environment of COVID-19.
 This COVID-19 Website Best Practices Guide will help you understand how to best do this via a public-facing website where you can publish and maintain information, guidance, resources, and news about COVID-19.

-1. Start with the Getting Started guide
+Start with the guide

-4. Let us know your feedback — was this resource helpful?
+— was this resource helpful?
 Why or why not?